 The Garage Refrigerator Kit and a screwdriver.

-- Find the model of your refrigerator, contact the manufacturer and see if a kit is available for that model.
+Find the model of your refrigerator, contact the manufacturer and see if a kit is available for that model.
+There are Whirlpool, GE, Universal, Frigidaire fftr1814tw, Magic chef and Hotpoint garage refrigerator kit available in the market

 - Obtain the relevant kit.